gam3less/debloatsamsung/README.md

 Chris: His videos gave me the idea to make this script.
 <https://christitus.com/>

-Alix: Found some missing brackets and helped make the script run.
+Alex: Found some missing brackets and helped make the script run.
 <https://github.com/Alex-ABWorld>

 Katie: For trying to help my dumbass.
 And suggesting I tell the user how to get there device ready and make sure they only have one device plugged in.